 This is a particularly challenging question in the age when science rules supreme (see “The Limits of Empirical Science“).
 The lack of a convincing, simple answer has led some to condemn any attempt to seek correspondence goodness in favor of coherentist schemas.
-After all, cultures may choose to call whatever they choose “good,” and anyone who counts herself a member should concur or risk anathema.
+After all, cultures may call whatever they choose “good,” and anyone who counts herself a member should concur or risk anathema.
 And so we see cultural relativism advanced as a kind of groupthink warrant, which is really simply a diffuse sort of authority.
 Or we see spirited defenses of subjectivism or emotivism as “moralities of preference.”
 The explicit charge of these positions is that no correspondence mode of justification is adequate to the task of specifying the good and we are therefore left to decide for ourselves by whatever warrant we find satisfactory.
 At least these schemas are honest abandonments of any objective criteria for goodness.
 Utilitarian and pragmatist theories try to have it both ways, arguing that they are somehow objective because they advocate a “universal technique,” advising all moral agents to choose based on the “cash value” of their particular situation.
 Their chief difference lies in the complete freedom pragmatism grants its adherents to determine what to value, making it more suitable to the postmodern era that treasures it.
 As a Victorian moral theory, utilitarianism found itself embracing the modernist reliance on universal reasoning, this common means always abrading against the subjective desires the theory professed to admire.
 Both theories’ advice is accurate as far as it goes, for they both recognize the nature of preferential freedom (see “Our Freedom Fetish”) and properly assign moral choosing to that agency.
 These systems implicitly deny any further oughts, presumably because they regard human reasoning as so situation-dependent as to produce unpredictable outcomes in the variability of actual experience.
 This is particularly strange in regard to “the only American philosophy,” pragmatism, because its champions also deeply admired the scientific method, with its advocacy of a rigorous mode of logical analysis.
 In practice, both of these approaches are coherentist justifications, meaning their strongest warrant must always be their internal consistency with other truth and goodness claims embraced by individual or culture.
 And they all suffer from the same fatal flaw: they are incapable of reconciling disagreement with others who embrace different moral precepts.
-To their credit, none of these moral frameworks claim to be universally binding even if they prescribe a moral methodology.
-Since their elasticity is their strongest selling point, to mandate a value system would add hypocrisy to their already lengthy list of failings.
+Since the whole purpose of a moral system is to reconcile internal conflict or external dispute, the failure of coherentist systems to do that seems fatal.
+To their credit, none of these moralities claim to specify goods, but to their shame, they seem unable to reconcile conflict without one.
+Since their elasticity is their strongest selling point, to mandate a set of values would add hypocrisy to their already lengthy list of failings.
 Without prescription, there can be no means to arbitrate disputes because our differing choices can find no standard to appeal to.
-To find that standard, a moral system must be both universal and prescriptive.
+Postmodernist moralities have constructed an entire anthropology on the will to power as the settler of dispute, but since this Nietzschean device must sabotage the magnificent tolerance that is the virtual circle’s greatest asset in favor of manipulation and hierarchies of power, the pragmatist movement finds itself rationally compromised in its efforts to find goodness just as it is rationally sabotaged in its efforts to find truth by its sanction of premature closure.
+And the cherry on top of this miserable mess is that the necessarily rational requirements of determining truth before framing preference must also be shattered.
+Perhaps coherentists flatter themselves that they are tolerant, but their pragmatism produces such moral dissonance that they could hardly articulate a moral standard to appeal to.
+Their tolerance is not a virtue.
+It certainly cannot survive as a viable standard of behavior.
+To find that standard, a moral system must be both mutually available to the disuptants and prescriptive of solutions.
 One that applies only to some actors fails as badly as one that applies only to some actions.
 So can any all-inclusive system somehow resolve the correspondence problem of specification?

 It can if it doesn’t have to establish a rational relationship between moral precept and reality.
 This is not to say that such a solution must be irrational; only that it need not establish the deeply rational and mimetic relationship between moral goodness and what Kant called noumena, the thing-in-reality.
-But how to escape that seemingly necessary relationship?
+We cannot find goodness as a thing like other things.
+But how can correspondence escape that seemingly necessary relationship?
 We’ve all seen the answer to that question, an answer that has so dominated moral systems that many persons can imagine no other warrant.
 It goes by the general moniker of absolutist moral system, and its justification is inevitably authority, specifically religious authority.
 It differs from the kind of cultural authority I referenced earlier in one crucial respect: whereas culture can summon no moral obligation for outsiders and frequently intentionally excludes them from its sphere of moral action, religious authority is inevitably all-inclusive.
 Its injunctions are binding on all moral agents, even those who reject the authority that gives weight to its dictates.
 Religions may thus be termed absolutist in two senses: their moral injunctions are beyond dispute and they obligate even non-believers to the same behavior as believers.

 It is worth noting that the truth claims of absolutist moral systems share and prepare the way for the goodness claims that derive from them.
 The morality they command would be absurd to the believer who rejected the truth claims that undergird the moral system.
 Are these also based on authority?
 A moment’s thought will reveal that the answer is inevitably “yes.”